jaaluh/developer-test-3a/README.md

 - For database I used PostgreSQL because that's what I have used the most lately

-- For querying the database I used the Nodejs package [Kysely](https://github.com/kysely-org/kysely).
-I used this because I have read about it and wanted to give it a try
+- For querying the database I used the Nodejs SQL query builder package [Kysely](https://github.com/kysely-org/kysely).
+I used this because I have read about it and wanted to give it a try.

+  - For a larger project a full ORM could be a good alternative to make development faster (although you lose some control over the generated SQL vs query builder)

 - While it was not in the requirements, I decided to implement a simple frontend with React